tinne26/kage-desk/docs/tutorials/intro/07_images.md

 }
 ```

-You can copy `imageColorAtPixel()` into the previous shader in order to make it work it.
+You can copy `imageColorAtPixel()` into the previous shader in order to make it work.
 If you wanted to use multiple images, you would write additional versions of these helper functions using `imageSrc1At()` and the others instead of `imageSrc0At()`.

-We have been explaining many new concepts and functions, so let's take a step back and look again at the code:
+---

+Additional clarification for the previous code:
 ```Golang
 func Fragment(position vec4, _ vec2, _ vec4) vec4 {
 	imgPixCoords := position.xy
 	return imageColorAtPixel(imgPixCoords)
 }
 ```

-One thing that may not be immediately obvious from this example is that `position` and the argument to `imageColorAtPixel()` (let's call is `imgPixCoords`) make reference to different images that may have different sizes and relative offsets.
-The `position` input argument refers to the shader's target global position, while `imgPixCoords` refers to the shader source image 0.
-In this case, since we are using `DrawRectShader()` and no `GeoM` translations, we know that the shader's target will be the same size as the source image and that there will be no offsets affecting the global `position`, so we can map coordinates one-to-one... but this is not necessarily true for the general case.
+Some people have stumbled with this in the past.
+Notice that `position` and the argument to `imageColorAtPixel()` (let's call it `imgPixCoords`) make reference to *different images that can have different sizes and relative offsets*.
+The `position` input argument refers to the shader's target position, in global coordinates, while `imgPixCoords` refers to the shader source image 0.
+In this case, since we are using `DrawRectShader()` and no `GeoM` translations, we know that the shader's target will be the same size as the source image and that there will be no offsets affecting `position`, so we can map coordinates one-to-one... but this is not necessarily true for the general case.
 Keep this in mind if you find yourself in trouble while trying to use `imageColorAtPixel()` in more complex scenarios.

+---

 To complete the program, make sure to use the spider-cat-dog bounds for the window and layout sizes in your `main.go` and try to run it!
 You should be seeing this silly creature, but with a black background: